-Every student is assigned an academic adviser and is expected to meet with her or him at least four times throughout a year.
-You can count on your adviser for information about policies and procedures, and for guidance on how to plan your program in order to satisfy the College's degree requirements.
+Barnard College students are assigned an academic adviser and are expected to meet with them at least four times a year.
+Students can count on their advisers for information about policies and procedures, and for guidance on how to plan their programs in order to satisfy the College's degree requirements.

-During your sophomore year, each student declares a major and selects an adviser who will work with her for the next two years.
-A student who chooses to double major will have two major advisers.
-Students who know which major they would like to pursue but are unsure how to select an adviser, please consult with the chair of the department.
-Students may contact particular faculty members in order to decide if they would be a good match.
+During the sophomore year, students declare a major and select an adviser who will work with them for the next two years.
+Students who choose to double major will have two major advisers.
+Students who know which major they would like to pursue but are unsure how to select an adviser, should consult with the chair of the department.
+Students may also contact particular faculty members in order to decide if they would be a good match.
 Each semester, most departments hold meetings or open houses to help students make informed decisions about majors.
-The meetings provide an opportunity to meet faculty members within a department.
+These meetings provide an opportunity to meet faculty members within a department.

-If you wish to apply for a special or combined major, please discuss requirements and procedures with your Class Dean.
-Once you are at the point of making application, please follow the instructions on the Special Major Form or the Combined Major Form, and obtain the necessary approvals, conveying support for your proposed major.
+Students wishing to apply for a special or combined major should discuss requirements and procedures with their Class Dean.
+Once they are at the point of making application, they should follow the instructions on the Special Major Form or the Combined Major Form, and obtain the necessary approvals, conveying support for their proposed major.

-To be used only for requests for changes to special or combined majors already approved.
-Return the completed Petition for Changes to a Combined or Special Major form (with all required approvals) to the Registrar's Office, 107 Milbank.
+This petition is only for requests for changes to special or combined majors that have already been approved.
+Students should return the completed Petition for Changes to a Combined or Special Major Form (with all required approvals) to the Registrar's Office, 107 Milbank.